devops329/devops/instruction/deliverable6ScalableDeploy/deliverable6ScalableDeploy.md

 ![course overview](../sharedImages/courseOverview.png)

 Now that you have experience with creating, registering, and deploying the JWT Pizza Service manually, it is time to modify your CI workflow to do this automatically when you push a change to the repository.
 This deliverable represents the **Scalable compute** portion of our product overview diagram.
-It provides the hosting of the jwt-pizza-service in a way that can support an ever growing customer base, all driving by an automated CI process.
+It provides the hosting of the jwt-pizza-service in a way that can support an ever growing customer base, all driven by an automated CI process.

 Your work on this deliverable consists of four parts:

-1. **ECR configuration**: Setup ECR to keep track of the different versions of your jwt-pizza-service Docker container images.
+1. **ECR configuration**: Set up ECR to keep track of the different versions of your jwt-pizza-service Docker container images.
 1. **Image registration CI**: Modify the CI pipeline to automatically build and deploy a new container image to ECR.
 1. **ECS configuration**: Setup ECS to deploy a container to Fargate and expose it publicly using the application load balancer.
-1. **Image deployment CI**: Modify the Ci pipeline to automatically deploy a new container image to ECS.
+1. **Image deployment CI**: Modify the CI pipeline to automatically deploy a new container image to ECS.

 ![Deliverable 6 overview](deliverable6Overview.png)

 ## Step 1: ECR configuration

-You should have already followed the [AWS ECR instruction](../awsEcr/awsEcr.md) in order to get your AWS account setup to store the JWT Pizza Service container images in a Docker compliant Registry.
+You should have already followed the [AWS ECR instruction](../awsEcr/awsEcr.md) in order to get your AWS account set up to store the JWT Pizza Service container images in a Docker compliant registry.
 If you have not done that yet, do so now.

 ## Step 2: Image registration CI

-The ECR fully configured you are ready to automate the building and uploading a Docker container image for the JWT Pizza service whenever a change is made to the jwt-pizza-service code base.
-This work requires that you increase the rights that the CI workflow has, and modify workflow script to build and push the Docker image.
+With the ECR fully configured, you are ready to automate the building and uploading a Docker container image for the JWT Pizza service whenever a change is made to the jwt-pizza-service code base.
+This work requires that you increase the rights that the CI workflow has, and modify the workflow script to build and push the Docker image.

 ### Modify the IAM trust policy

-In order for the `jwt-pizza-service` CI workflow make requests over the OIDC authorized connection you must alter the previously configured `github-ci` IAM role so that the `jwt-pizza-service` GitHub repository is also part of the trust relationship.
+In order for the `jwt-pizza-service` CI workflow to make requests over the OIDC authorized connection, you must alter the previously configured `github-ci` IAM role so that the `jwt-pizza-service` GitHub repository is also part of the trust relationship.

 1. Open the AWS IAM service console.
 1. Choose `Roles`.
-1. Select the `github-ci` role that you created when you setup `jwt-pizza` to deploy to S3.
+1. Select the `github-ci` role that you created when you set up `jwt-pizza` to deploy to S3.
 1. Select the `Trust relationships` tab.
 1. Press `Edit trust policy`.
 1. Replace the `token.actions.githubusercontent.com:sub` value with the following.
 This allows both of your source repositories to make an OIDC connection.